BEXIS2/Documents/Docs/DataDescription.md

 - **Name**: The label used to identify the meaning.
 It should clearly describe what the variable represents (e.g., *Sample Identifier*, *Location Code*, *Observer Name*).
 Avoid vague or technical terms unless they are standardized.
 - **Description**: A short explanation of what this meaning represents and how it is used.
 For example: *A unique identifier used to track a collected biological specimen.*
 - **Approved**: Indicates that a meaning was reviewed and approved by an administrator.
-- **Selectable**: Indicates that users can select this meaning when assigning meanings to Variables or [variable templates](variable-templates).
+- **Selectable**: Indicates that users can select this meaning when assigning meanings to variables or [variable templates](variable-templates).

 ### Creat a Meaning
 1. Go to  [[!LINK_CONFIGURE]](../docs/General#roles) **Settings → Manage Meanings**.